HajimeKawahara/autobop/README.md

 See Wiki for the details: https://github.com/HajimeKawahara/autobop/wiki

-Note: Our purpose of autobop is NOT to generate good music, but to explore what kind of principle generates new feeling of melody.
+Note: Our purpose of autobop is NOT to generate good music, but to explore what kind of principle generates new feeling of melody and sounds.
 This concept makes melodies with a mixture of good and bad sounds.
-But, I do not care much about that, because I am quite sure that real music is NOT an algorithm.
+But, I do not care much about that, because I am quite sure that real music is NEVER an algorithm.
 I just hope that one find new sounds of improvisation from autobop.

+Also, I note that Autobop is a test-bed of a future framework of stochastic melody generator based on Bayesian expressions.
+So, Autobop has many theoretically messy parts, including the translation from the continuous function to discrete distributions.
+The next project is [Bayesbop](https://github.com/HajimeKawahara/bayesbop).

 ## Requirements